Blogging

 • No blogs in the alliance use questionable, unethical or uncompetitive methods to build links and advertise their website.
 In short – we are genuine bloggers.

-How do websites join the alliance and who is in charge?
+How do websites join the alliance?

 Other websites in the sex toy tester alliance